humanmade/asset-loader/README.md

 ## Migrating from v0.3

 Prior to v0.4, the main public interface exposed by this package was a pair of methods named `autoenqueue` and `autoregister`.
 Internally these methods used a somewhat "magical" and inefficient method of filtering through asset resources.
-They are deprecated as of v0.4, and will be removed in v0.5.
+They are deprecated as of v0.4, and have since been fully removed.

 The following snippet of v0.3-compatible code using `autoenqueue` can be replaced fully with the `Asset_Loader\enqueue_asset()` example above.